Lincoln23/Data-Aggregation/README.md

      https://localhost:3000/analytics?id={id}&metrics={metrics}&start={start}&end={end}&accountName=${account Name}
 ```
   - `Parameters`
-    - `id`:  Required - Unique table ID for retrieving Analytics data, format ga:{id}
+    - `ids`:  Required - Unique table ID for retrieving Analytics data.
+Table ID is of the form ga:XXXX, where XXXX is the Analytics view (profile) ID. format must be in `ga:{XXXX}`
     - `metrics` Optional - A comma-separated list of Analytics metrics.
 E.g., 'ga:sessions, ga:pageviews'.
 At least one metric must be specified.
 Default: " ga:sessions, ga:pageviews "
     - `start` Optional - Start date for fetching Analytics data.
 Requests can specify a start date formatted as YYYY-MM-DD, or as a relative date (e.g., today, yesterday, or 7daysAgo).
-Default: 2017-01-10
+Default: 7daysAgo
     - `end` Optional - End date for fetching Analytics data.
 Request can should specify an end date formatted as YYYY-MM-DD, or as a relative date (e.g., today, yesterday, or 7daysAgo).
-Default: 2017-07-10
+Default: today
+    - `accountId` Required - Account Id for the custom data sources to retrieve.
+    - `webPropertyId` Required - Web property Id for the custom data sources to retrieve.
     - `accountName`: the account name you assigned it when you authorized with `WebAuth`

 **Example:**